anandpandey01/anandpandey01/README.md

 - I have hands on expertise in C#, .NET Core, SQL, Redis, Kafka, and REST API development, with experience modernizing legacy systems, designing scalable microservices and distributed systems.

-- 💬 Ask me about **Data Structures, Algorithms, JAVA, Microservices.**
+- 💬 Ask me about **Data Structures, Algorithms, Java, Microservices.**

 - 📫 How to reach me **anand41250@gmail.com**